-- Are you a photographer with a tip to share?
+Are you a professional, or semi-pro photographer with a tip to share?

-- Are you interested in helping millions others to improve their digital photography?
+Are you interested in helping millions of others to improve their digital photography?

-If so we’d love to feature one or more of your digital photography tips here at DPS.
+If so we’d love to feature one or more of your digital photography tips here on dPS.

 What are we looking for?

-- We accept tips and tutorials for beginner, intermediate and advanced digital photographers wanting to learn more about photography.
+We accept tips and tutorials for beginner, intermediate and advanced digital photographers wanting to learn more about photography.

 We are looking for tips on everything and anything related to digital photography, including post-production (no film, video or mobile phone related topics please).

-We give you a byline and include a link back to your blogs, website, photolog, flickr account, photography studio site (wherever you have a web presence) in return for your tip or tutorial.
-Our site is read by 4.5 millions visitors a month and subscribed to by over 800,000 – we can introduce them to you.
+We give you a byline and include a link back to your blog, website, Flickr account, photography studio site (wherever you have a web presence) in return for your tip or tutorial.
+Our site is read by over 4 million visitors a month and has a readership of over 1.5 million – we can introduce you to them!

-- Submissions need to be original content that has not (and will not) been published elsewhere online and you need to be willing for us to use them on this site indefinitely (the text not images, you may use your images elsewhere).
+Submissions need to be 100% original content that has not (and will not) been published elsewhere online, and you need to be willing for us to use them on this site indefinitely (the text not images, you may use your images elsewhere).

-Email it to us – submit your tips or tutorial ideas via this form.
+Send your ideas to us – submit your tips or tutorial ideas via this form.
 Please select “Guest Post” as the application type.
-This is the best option if you’re wanting to do a longer more in depth tutorial – just email us with the idea for the article and we’ll be in touch as to whether we think we can use it or not on the blog.
+This is the best option if you’re wanting to do a longer more in depth tutorial.
+We’ll be in touch as to whether we think we can use it on the blog or not.

-Please note: While we’d love to use everyone’s submissions we cannot guarantee to do so due to the numbers of people who read this site but also because we want to keep the quality high.
-If you’re unsure on whether a tip will be suitable for the site and want to check please feel free to contact us with the idea or even the first paragraph or two and we’ll let you know if we think we can use it.
+Please note: While we’d love to use everyone’s submissions we cannot guarantee to do so due to the number of people who read this site, but also because we want to keep the quality high.